jaansiparsa/mock-elearning-site/BACKEND_INTEGRATION_ANALYSIS.md

 ## Executive Summary

 This document provides a comprehensive analysis of the backend integration requirements for the skillEd e-learning platform.
 The platform currently uses Next.js API routes with Prisma ORM and NextAuth.js for authentication.
-This analysis identifies current capabilities, gaps, and recommendations for backend team integration.

 ## Current Architecture Overview